 I didn’t go through all the all-in-one presets, but I’m pretty sure they are similar – produce some colors, which you later fine-tune with the opacity sliders.
 Overall, this can be useful but requires further work and enhancements.
 This is not a magic button but can be a significant help if you need a quick edit.

 The next set of actions is Enhancers.

 This preset is a little different, it creates a group with the black mask and you need to paint in the sky where you need the changes.
 This is fairly easy for this shot and I just used a soft brush.
-The preset keeps the colors and increases the contrast.
+The preset keeps the colours and increases the contrast.
 It can actually be useful for some dramatic skies.
 Just don’t overdo (like I did here for the blog post) because it starts to look unnatural.
-And it suits better for normal sky, not within sunrise/sunset.
+And it suits better for the normal sky, not within sunrise/sunset.